Raful/ShootingTrainer/README.md

 # ShootingTrainer
-A simple shooting simulation game.
+A simple shooting simulation game for mobile devices.
 I developed most of this in spring 2015, and finalized it about a year later.